 BATH — Bath High School has a graduation rate of 87 percent with about 70 percent of those graduates moving on to college, according to Bath High School Principal Matt Dodson.
 When looking at post-high school life, there are a few options students can look into.
 If they obtained adequate American College Testing (ACT) scores and were able to earn a sufficient grade-point average (GPA), their first choice may be to attend a college or university, but it takes more than good scores to be prepared for the collegiate environment.
 “We have a state-approved computer science program and our computer science courses are articulated with Lansing Community College (LCC), so our students get college credit for their high school courses,” said Dodson.
 “We also run a media production course.”

 “All of the CTE (Career and Technical Education) classes and Automated Accounting are articulated to LCC,” said Bath Computer Teacher Gloria Bond.
 “That means that students who take these classes as a junior or senior and earn an 80 percent get credit for the classes at LCC.

 By Rachael Daniel

 Living in the Ledge Staff Reporter

 Alternative forms of tobacco such as electronic cigarettes or “e-cigs” and also herbal vaporizer pens have become increasingly popular among smokers as a way to step away from the traditional cigarette, but according to senior Taylor McCrackin, the revolution has made its way to Grand Ledge High School.
-According to McCrackin, students are not just using them outside and around the school, but e-cigarettes are making appearances inside the classroom as well.
+According to McCrackin from MigVapor, students are not just using them outside and around the school, but e-cigarettes are making appearances inside the classroom as well.
 “I’ve definitely seen people in class smoking.
 It’s not frequent, but I’ve seen it,” McCrackin said.
 Senior Deb VanDeVusse has first-hand experience with the issue.

 By Cynthia Lee